sasus-dev/synapse-context-engine/README.md

 SCE explores a different axis of control: **architectural safety through explicit structure and observability**.

-This project originated from building a digital twin application that needed better memory architecture.
+This project originated from building a digital twin platform that needed better memory architecture.
 While capability improvements were the initial driver, the **safety properties that emerged from the architecture** became the primary reason for open-sourcing.
-If context construction is going to become more powerful in AI systems, it should be inspectable, bounded, and auditable from the start.
+The core insight: context construction should be inspectable, bounded, and auditable **by design**—not retrofitted with behavioral constraints after the model is already deployed.

 ---

 ## 🏗️ Architectural Overview

+SCE processes queries through a staged pipeline where each step is independently observable:

 ```
 Stimulus (Query / Event)